phocks/abc-stumble/README.md

 # ABC News Stumble!
-A web extension that lets you stumble upon ABC News articles.
+A new way to get the news.

+1. Firefox is recommended.
+Simply [click the Firefox (.xpi)](https://github.com/phocks/abc-stumble/releases/download/1.0.0/abc_stumble-1.0.0-fx.xpi) and accept to install.
-1. [Download](https://github.com/phocks/abc-stumble/releases) for Firefox (.xpi) or Chrome (.crx) and then drag the file on to your browser (in Chrome open the extensions `chrome://extensions` window first and enable developer mode) and accept the warnings to install.
+2. Also works on Chrome.
+[Download](https://github.com/phocks/abc-stumble/releases) the Chrome (.crx) and then drag the file on to your browser (in Chrome open the extensions `chrome://extensions` window first and enable developer mode) and accept the warnings to install.
-2. Then just click the ABC Logo a few times to start reading the news.
+3. Hit the ABC Logo a few times to get the NEWS!